abir-0X/Elevator-Project-OOPS/setup.md

+# Setup & Execution Guide

+Application can be set up in any of two ways:
+---

+## 1. Quick Start (Easy):
+If you want to run the simulator immediately without installing a compiler, CMake, or other build tools:

+1. Go to the [Releases](https://github.com/abir-0X/Elevator-Project-OOPS/releases) page.
+2. Download the ZIP file corresponding to your operating system:
+   - `elevator_sim-windows.zip` (for Windows)
+   - `elevator_sim-macos.zip` (for macOS)
+   - `elevator_sim-linux.zip` (for Linux)
+3. Extract the contents of the ZIP file.
+4. Run the executable:
+---

-# Local Setup Guide
+## 2. Local Setup Guide (Build from Source)

-Follow these steps to set up, and run the Smart Elevator System Simulator on your local machine.
+Follow these steps to set up and run the simulator from source on your local machine.

 ## Prerequisites